Everything we know about fatal shooting of California Bishop David O’Connell

 He chaired the Southern California immigration Task Force, coordinating the church’s response to the spike in migrants coming from Central America.

-“For me, it really is a labor of love because this is, I think, what our schools and parishes are all about,” he said in 2019, according to Angelus.
+“For me, it really is a labour of love because this is, I think, what our schools and parishes are all about,” he said in 2019, according to Angelus.
 “Not just for unaccompanied minors but for all our children.
 There’s an epidemic of hurting children, even the ones who have too much.
 They feel we’ve abandoned them.
 And the migrant youths have become a metaphor for our whole society.”

 Calming tensions after police beating of Rodney King